Michael Lynche (album): Writing and recording

 Lynche said that he tried to be more than just "Mr. R&B man" on the album, and that he did not want the album to only contain "old soul" music.
 Rather, he incorporated several diverse musical styles, saying, "I wanted to include a fun soul thing, a late-night R&B heavy thing, and something that morphs into an acoustic soul sound."
 The album explores Lynche's views on the various aspects of love, and many of the songs were inspired by his relationship with his wife.
 The album's first single, "Who's Gonna Love You More" was co-written with Jamie Jones and Jason Pennock - Jones is one of the lead singers of R&B/pop group All-4-One; Pennock has worked as a producer for All-4-One and is a part of Big3 Records.
 The song, which has been likened to the music of Luther Vandross, is in Lynche's own words, "a song about that declaration of love for whoever it is, your man, your woman, your partner, whoever it is.
 It’s saying that there’s nobody on this earth that’s going to love you like I love you."
 Pennock co-wrote seven of the album's other songs with Lynche, including "Love Is You", which Lynche has called one of his favorites on the album.
 Lynche said that the song started "in a small place", but developed into something much larger over time.
 Lynche also explored love from the perspective of a parent with the song "Baby Boo", which he wrote for his daughter Laila.
-Among Lynche's other collaborators on the album was dance-pop group 3rd Party's lead singer Maria Christensen, whom he had met while he was in New York before he tried out or American Idol.
+Among Lynche's other collaborators on the album was dance-pop group 3rd Party's lead singer Maria Christensen, whom he had met while he was in New York before he tried out for American Idol.
 Christensen co-wrote the empowerment song "Somebody Save Me."
 The final song on the album, "Unstoppable," is about faith.
 Lynche co-wrote three songs with American Idol season 2 winner Ruben Studdard, although none of these were ultimately included on the album.